allegro/allegro.tech/_posts/2016-10-17-advances-in-information-retrieval.md

 layout: post
 title: Advances in Information Retrieval and Allegro use case at SIGIR 2016
 author: [anna.wroblewska, lukasz.raczkowski]
-tags: [tech, information retrieval, visual recommendation, image-based data, metrics, conference]
+tags: [information retrieval, visual recommendation, image-based data, metrics, conference]
 ---

 In July we attended the scientific conference SIGIR 2016 held in Pisa, Italy.
 SIGIR is an annual conference